artem-sharipov/pong/README.md

     ```
     Build tools are platform specific.
 If these tools are missing, the build will fail.
 In case of a build fail, you have to read the error messages.

-After a successful build, the game needs to be deployed. - go to the next section.
+After a successful build, the game needs to be deployed - go to the next section.

 ## Deploy